Skip to main content

 In fact, in our experience with organizations that have been through capital campaigns, annual fundraising tends to increase during those periods rather than decrease.
 Why?

-Understanding Capital Campaigns
+What are Capital Campaigns

 What do these campaigns accomplish?